Reverse Proxy Grafana with Nginx

 Now check its version

-Now check it's status
+Now check its status

-Visit http://[your ip address]
+Visit http://[your IP address]

 You should get the default Nginx web server index.html.